Susan Marshall (musician): Career

 After Mother Station, Marshall began to write songs and play the piano.
 She wrote a ballad called "Back to You", which was later recorded by Reba Russell.
 Marshall co-wrote "How The Mighty Have Fallen" with Bill Ellis, which was recorded by Jim Gaines and Ana Popović.
 Popović's next record also featured one of Marshall's songs, "Love Me Again", co-written by Mike Carroll.
 In 2002, Marshall released her critically admired debut solo album, Susan Marshall Is Honey Mouth, and she has released two more well-regarded albums since then: Firefly (2005) and Little Red (2009).
 In 2005, Marshall was working with Austin Carrol and suggested that Carrol audition for ABC's The One: Making a Music Star.
 Together, they wrote "Better off Alone".
 He performed it on the show, where judge Kara DioGuardi heard it.
 Later, when Katharine McPhee was the American Idol runner up, DioGuardi pitched the song to McPhee, and she recorded it on her eponymous debut album, which was certified gold by RIAA.

-In 2011, Marshall became the first female president of the Memphis chapter of the National Academy of Recording Arts and Sciences (NARAS).
-In 2019, she was elected for a second term as president of the Recording Academy Memphis Chapter.
+In 2011, Marshall became the first female president of the Memphis chapter of the National Academy of Recording Arts and Sciences.
+In 2019, she was elected for a second term as president of The Recording Academy Memphis Chapter.
 In 2020, Marshall was the lead vocalist on a video cover tribute of John Prine's "Angel from Montgomery", recorded together with Recording Academy’s board members, to raise funds for the MusiCares COVID-19 Relief Fund.
+Marshall was elected to the Board of Trustees of the Recording Academy in 2024.